yongrenjie/penguins/docs/quickstart.rst

 .. image:: images/quickstart_plot2d.png
    :align: center

 This dataset has somewhat poor signal-to-noise, and the automatically chosen contour levels are slightly suboptimal.
-Contour levels can be manually specified using the parameter ``levels`` in :meth:`~penguins.dataset.Dataset2D.stage()`.
-This is discussed in greater detail at :doc:`plot2d`.
+Contour levels can be manually specified using the parameter ``levels`` in :meth:`~penguins.dataset.Dataset2D.stage()` (see also: :ref:`baselev`).

 An example of a 1D plot is as follows::

    # Staging
    prot = pg.read("data/rot1", 1, 1)
-   prot.stage(bounds="..7",                # or "bounds=(None, 7)": means everything up to 7 ppm
+   prot.stage(bounds="..7",                # or "bounds=(None, 7)": means no lower bounds
               color="darkviolet",
               label=r"$\mathrm{^{1}H}$")   # using some LaTeX syntax
    # Construct and display